Farheen Gani

 By comparison, the prerequisites are different for master’s degree applicants at the West Virginia University (WVU), where applicants need an overall undergraduate GPA of 2.9 or higher), a statement of purpose, and a current resume.
 In addition, applicants must also verify they have completed prerequisite courses in the principles of accounting, intermediate accounting, accounting systems, and auditing theory.

 Other schools may only require completing a bachelor’s degree, although undergraduate accounting coursework will indeed offer a learning advantage.
-Many other requirements may be necessary for admission to a master’s degree program, including letters of recommendation, completion of the Graduate Record Examination (GRE) or the GMAT, a standard GPA, often a minimum 3.0, and even an interview.
+Many other requirements may be necessary for admission to a master’s degree program, including letters of recommendation, completion of the Graduate Record Examination (GRE) or the GMAT, a standard GPA, often a minimum of 3.0, and even an interview.

 Many master’s in forensic accounting programs will be from 30 to 36 credits in length.
 Some may be fast-tracked and completed in one year, while others may allow students to work at their own pace.

-In general, the master of forensic accounting, often referred to as an MFAcc or MFA, enables students to learn more about aspects of the field such as criminology, legal issues, professional ethics, and various data-analysis methodologies.
+In general, the master of forensic accounting, often referred to as an MFAcc or MFA, enables students to learn more about aspects of the field, such as criminology, legal issues, professional ethics, and various data-analysis methodologies.
 Students may also learn about cyber forensics, internal auditing, and risk management.
-Case studies and role management may be part of some learning, and some courses may even be offered as part of a masters of science (MS) in forensic accounting program.
+Case studies and role management may be part of some learning, and some courses may even be offered as part of a master of science (MS) in forensic accounting program.

 Master’s-level courses often include: